-We recommend 1.5 pounds of salt per 100 gallons of water, which is about a teaspoon per gallon.
+In application, this is about 1.5-2.5 pounds of salt per 100 gallons of water, which is about a teaspoon or two per gallon.
 If there is too much salt, our unit will automatically pause chlorine production so as not to overtax the power supply.

-Note: It is much easier to add salt than to remove it (i.e. drain water), so start low and gradually add more as needed.
+Note: It is much easier to add salt than it is to remove it (i.e. drain water), so start low and gradually add more as needed.

 For reference on salt PPM: